Reduced Order Modeling of Partial Differential Equations on Parameter-Dependent Domains Using Deep Neural Networks

 \section{Our method}

 In this work, we develop an efficient Reduced Order Model (ROM) that operates effectively across different domains, based on a Deep Learning Reduced Order Model (DL-ROM) approach.
-We refer to our method as Deep Learning domain aware ROM (DL-DA ROM).
-To achieve this, meaningful parametrization of domains is essential.
-Domains can be described parametrically, may evolve as part of the system (e.g., moving domains), or can be obtained from measurements.
+We refer to our method as Deep Learning Domain Aware ROM (DL-DA-ROM).
+A key part of this approach is learning a meaningful parametrization of the domain.
+In many problems, the domain may be defined through parameters, evolve with the system (e.g., moving domains), or come from measurements.

-Since the ROM for given parameters has to predict the domain and values of solutions on that domain, we separate those two tasks.
-In this work, we assume that the solution is at least continuous and can be interpolated onto rectangular mesh without significant loss of accuracy, see Figure \ref{trainingSample}.
-By interpolating in this manner, Convolutional neural networks (CNNs) can be utilized to construct an autoencoder for solutions.
-This approach is particularly beneficial in scenarios where the domain is derived from measurements and meshing is prohibitively expensive.